-Install Correctly Take time to review Lumber Liquidators' installation guidelines and follow the National Wood Flooring Association Guidelines to ensure that your installation goes well from beginning to end.
+Install Correctly Take time to review LL Flooring's installation guidelines and follow the National Wood Flooring Association Guidelines to ensure that your installation goes well from beginning to end.

-Maintain Environment The ideal Relative Humidity (RH) range for Hardwood is 30%-50% at a temperature of 60°-80°F. It is acceptable in some households that this range may be higher or lower, but extreme fluctuations in RH must be avoided.
+Maintain Environment The ideal Relative Humidity (RH) range for Hardwood is 30%-50% at a temperature of 60°-80°F. It is accept-able in some households that this range may be higher or lower, but extreme fluctuations in RH must be avoided\.